 Nominate the main subject of your photograph, the main actor.
 This is the reason for taking the picture, its purpose, its story.
 The idea.
 The castle, a village, whatever it is; but there must be a main actor, or you have no picture.
 Would we watch a stage play with no lead actor, there would be no focal point if just a mass of supporting cast and the stage backdrop?
 There would be no plot, no story.
 However, our main actor has a real serious ego problem.
 He is happy to work with a lead actress, but apart from that, he seriously, does not like any competition.
 He wants all the lime-light, he wants everyone to look at him.
 Nominate a secondary hero to tell the story, but everything else, is strictly supporting cast only.

-Having decided our main hero (lady in the top picture and the road below), our secondary hero if there is one (the buildings behind the lady), then everything else is either supporting cast or stage backdrop.
-The supporting cast are the objects that help support the story, but are not the main feature.
+Having decided our main hero and our secondary hero or lead actor, then everything else is either supporting cast or generic stage backdrop.
+The supporting cast are the objects that help support the story, but are not the main feature, they set the environment, context, geographic signature.
 The stage backdrop is the background landscape that still adds valuable information to the story, like where the picture is taken.
 The role of the supporting cast and stage lighting is to stroke the ego of the main actor, making him look great.
-However, the supporting cast also want to be lead actors; we must darken them down to keep them in their place; out of the main spot-light.
+However, the supporting cast also want to be lead actors; we must ‘de-emphasize’ to keep them in their place; out of the main spot-light as secondary information.